 In the park just east of Independence Monument is an impressive statue of the legendary former king/prime minister/statesman King Father...

 This is absolutely state of the art, with myriad machines, a big pool and a range of cardio classes.

 A Cambodian outpost of the popular Quan An Ngon in Saigon, this place brings street food to a sophisticated setting.
 The concept is...

 cnr Norodom & Sihanouk Blvds · interesting places nearby

 Modelled on the central tower of Angkor Wat, Independence Monument was built in 1958 to commemorate the country’s independence from France in 1953.
 It also serves as a memorial to Cambodia’s war dead.
 Wreaths are laid here on national holidays.
-In the park just east of here is a new statue of the legendary former king/prime minister/statesman Norodom Sihanouk, who died a national hero in 2012.
+In the park just east of here is an impressive statue of the legendary former king/prime minister/statesman King Father Norodom Sihanouk, who died a national hero in 2012.

 Nearby, in Wat Botum Park (ឧទ្យានវត្តបុទុម) opposite photogenic Wat Botum , is the optimistically named Cambodia-Vietnam Friendship Monument , built to a Vietnamese (and rather communist) design in 1979.
 Concerts are often held in the park, which springs to life with aerobics, football and takraw (foot juggling with a rattan ball) enthusiasts after 5pm.